apitestbase/apitestbase.github.io/_docs/en/upgrade-from-old-version.md

 {% tab upgrade Windows %}

-Running a new version of the installer will automatically uninstall the old version and install the new version.
+Running a new version installer will automatically uninstall the old ATB version and install the new version.
+It is typical for you to install the new version into the existing ATB installation directory.

 Your test data, settings, etc. will stay untouched, under the `%USERPROFILE%\AppData\Roaming\ApiTestBase` directory.

+When running the new version installer, you'll see the same security warning as before.
+Refer to [Quick Start](/docs/en/quick-start) for how to resolve it.

 {% endtab %}